rquinones536760-cloud/rquinones536760-cloud/README.md

 # 👋 Hi, I'm Ralph Joseph Quinones

 Welcome to my GitHub portfolio!
-I'm a **Project Manager and Front-End Developer** focused on building well-structured systems, clean user interfaces, and strong project documentation.
+I'm a **Bachelor of Science in Information Technology student** focused on building systems, clean user interfaces, and strong project documentation.

 ---